bbitarello/NCD-Statistics/example_input_files/README.md

 *************

 This data is only for example purposes.
 The SNP data is fro Phase 3 1000 Genomes.
-We made this example input by taking the first 80,000 lines of each chromosome, so the results from this example do not reproduce those of the paper.
+We made this example input by taking the first 300,000 lines of each chromosome (for both SNP and FD files), so the results from this example do not reproduce those of the paper.

 **SNP File**